itoyori/exafmm-beta/README.md

     - Set `-DITYR_ALLOCATOR_USE_BOOST=1` for Itoyori to use Boost's memory allocator.
     - Specify the boost path with the `-I` and `-L` options (`-Wl,-R` is for setting RPATH).
     - Only Boost containers (`-lboost_container`) is required.
+- `-ltofucom` is needed to link to the uTofu library because Itoyori partly uses the low-level uTofu communication layer